Theatre of India: Theatre in India under the British

 The British believed that the Indian actors were mystical creatures.
 They believed they brought them luck and prosperity.
-The emergent modern Indian theater, which is also referred to as Native theater, features a theatrical approach that has been viewed as an intersection of Indian social space with Western theater formats and conventions.
+The emergent modern Indian theater, which is also referred to as Native theatre, features a theatrical approach that has been viewed as an intersection of Indian social space with Western theater formats and conventions.
 The resulting theatrical space is described to be existing at the material, symbolic, and discursive levels.
 To resist its use by Indians as an instrument of protest against colonial rule, the British Government imposed the Dramatic Performances Act in 1876.

 Indian theatre after Independence (1947–1992)

+The Modern Endangered Archives Program funded a digitization project carried out by Natarang Pratishthan which digitized theatre brochures from 1946 to present.
+These brochures provide information on what plays were performed during this period as well as provide an anthropological source of who/what sustained theatre in both big and small cities around India.
+This collection of brochures is available through the UCLA library.

 Improvisation

 Improvisational (also known as improv or impro) is a form of theatre in which the actors use improvisational acting techniques to perform spontaneously.
 Improvisers typically use audience suggestions to guide the performance as they create dialogue, setting, and plot extemporaneously.

 Many improvisational actors also work as scripted actors and "improv" techniques are often taught in standard acting classes.
 The basic skills of listening, clarity, confidence, and performing instinctively and spontaneously are considered important skills for actors to develop.

 Improvisational Theatre in India is largely used for educational, interventional and entertainment purposes.
 The traces of Improvisational theatre in India dates back to the 1990s with the advent of Forum theatre with Janasanskriti under the leadership of Sanjoy Ganguly.
 After that in 1999, a team from the US with Bev Hoskins and Mary Good introduced Playback theatre to India.
 Thus Playback theatre and Forum theatre began to take its shape in the remotest parts of India, such as Karur, Chennai, West Bengal, as well as Bangalore too.
 Yours Truly Theatre, a Bangalore-based group, developed "complete the story", an indigenous format of improvisational theatre developed under the leadership of Ranji David and Nandini Rao in 2006.
 In 2009, they also developed another form of improvisational theatre called "mushyara theatre".

 In the late 1960s Badal Sircar introduced a new form of political theatre called the Third Theatre.
 Badal Sarkar's anti-establishment experimental theatre created a new genre of social enlightenment.
 He formed his first Third Theatre Group satabdi, in the year 1967.
 They used to perform Drama written by Badal Sircar in Anganmancha (theatre in the courtyard) in the Third Theatre form that break away from the tradition of One point view of the Proscenium and urged on the taking theatre to the people.